Curriculum – PE

 Our first personal challenge was the standing long jump.
 Well done to everyone who took part and performed some impressive jumps.
 It was lovely to see the support and encouragement given to all pupils by others as jumps were performed.

-Thursday 14th March KS2 Netball Tournament at Causton Junior School 1-3pm.
+Thursday 13th June Netball Tournament (re-arranged) at Causton Junior School 1 – 3pm.